pramoddivekar31/wikipedia-search/README.md

 ## Deployment Strategy

 - This application can be deployed as a Node.js service on an EC2/EKS instance.
-The deployment strategy involves serving static assets through Express (with the option to define a CDN for enhanced performance).
+The deployment strategy involves serving static assets through the S3 via CDN for enhanced performance.
 Additionally, API calls will be handled by the server.

 ### Author